amirjavadikia/sep-payment-service/README.md

 # sep-payment-service
-This is a Laravel Package for saman (sep) Payment gateway.
+This is a Laravel Service for saman (sep) Payment gateway.